contao/docs/docs/dev/reference/dca/list.md

 #### Toggle Operation

-{{< version-tag "4.13" >}} You can implement an automatic toggle operation for data containers that contain a boolean field.
+You can implement an automatic toggle operation for data containers that contain a boolean field.
 This is typically used for fields that control a "published" state of a data record for example, but the use case can be arbitrary.